-Radio guidelines: The device, or devices, used shall be tested onsite prior to crane operations.
+Radio guidelines: The device or devices used shall be tested on-site prior to crane operations.
 Use an isolated channel and clear the line of other traffic.
 Limit background noise.
 The operator's reception of signals shall be by a hands-free system.

 Radio work practices: Voice directions given to the operator shall be given from the operator's directional perspective.
 Identify the crane and yourself.
-Each voice signal shall contain the following elements, given in the following order: function (such as hoist, boom), direction; distance and/or speed; function, stop command.
+Each voice signal shall contain the following elements, given in the following order: function (such as hoist, boom), direction, distance and/or speed, function, stop command.
 Allow time between commands.
 Verify the command.
+Note: The operator shall stop the crane at any time and in any situation judged to be unsafe or when communication is lost or unclear.
+In addition, the operator shall immediately respond to a direction from any person to stop the crane.